VBrabant/Observe_ReinforcementLearning/README.md

-# Observe your machine learning to play video game
+# Observe your machine learning to play a video game

 ##  Description